mablack/cordova-diagnostic-plugin/README.md

 The reason being that the native functionality required by the plugin's current Windows implementation is only available since Windows 10.

-For example, `isLocationEnabled()` [invokes](https://github.com/dpa99c/cordova-diagnostic-plugin/blob/master/src/windows/diagnosticProxy.js#L19) `Windows.Devices.Geolocation.Geolocator.requestAccessAsync()`.
+For example, `isLocationAvailable()` [invokes](https://github.com/dpa99c/cordova-diagnostic-plugin/blob/master/src/windows/diagnosticProxy.js#L19) `Windows.Devices.Geolocation.Geolocator.requestAccessAsync()`.
 And this was only [introduced in Windows 10](https://msdn.microsoft.com/library/windows/apps/windows.devices.geolocation.geolocator.requestaccessasync.aspx).

 Windows Phone 8.x would require a different implementation (even if possible), and I don't plan to add that since the Windows 8.x global marketshare is below 5% and falling, and is also rendered obsolete by Windows 10 Mobile.